Many people on the internet want to sell you the idea that there’s a magic formula for how to get rich quick.

 Geometric growth is what allows business owners to get rich quick.

 And while there’s a lot to be said about starting a business, I want to emphasize the process of how you actually get to this point:

-- You have to grow your skills so that you can provide real value to others
+- You have to grow your skills so that you can provide real value to others.

-- You have to gain knowledge about a specific high-growth industry in order to make an informed and smart decision about what type of business to start
+- You have to gain knowledge about a specific high-growth industry in order to make an informed and smart decision about what type of business to start.

 I say this because it’s natural to want to skip ahead to the “start a business” stage of the wealth-building process.

-To forget about saving money so you can start thinking beyond where your next paycheck will come from.
-To forget about the work that’s required to increase your value to others.
-To forget about learning how customer demands are changing within your industry, and how you can position a new company to uniquely take advantage of those demands.
+- …forget about learning how customer demands are changing within your industry, and how you can position a new company to uniquely take advantage of those demands.

 But you can’t forget about those things.
 They are all part of the process that’s required to start and grow a business that generates a lot of cash.

-- Work in high-growth markets if at all possible
+- Work in high-growth markets if at all possible.

-- Get really good at what you do
+- Get really good at what you do.

-- Start a business in a high-growth market to take advantage of geometric growth
+- Start a business in a high-growth market to take advantage of geometric growth.

-In 2008, Tim Ferriss, author of the popular “4 Hour Book” franchise and host of the podcast “The Tim Ferriss Show,” got to ask Warren Buffett a question at the annual Berkshire Hathaway shareholder meeting.
+In 2008, Tim Ferriss, author of the popular 4 Hour book franchise and host of the podcast “The Tim Ferriss Show,” got to ask Warren Buffett a question at the annual Berkshire Hathaway shareholder meeting.

 “If you were 30 years old and had no dependents but a full-time job that precluded full-time investing, how would you invest your first million dollars, assuming that you can cover 18 months of expenses with other savings?
 Thank you in advance for being as specific as possible with asset classes and allocation percentage.”